 Project Everyone co-founder Gail Gallie, leading the campaign’s digital engagement effort, joins DigitalAgenda at our Impact Awards event in east London on March 7.
 She’ll explain how the organisation and wider coalition are engaging the UK digital business community to help it deliver on the goals.

 Project Everyone has used its campaigning expertise and network to help take the goals out of the corridors of government power, using the power of films featuring the likes of Beyonce to help educate people across the planet about the goals and what’s needed to achieve them.

 The effort has already proved effective, as a multi-media ‘tell everyone’ campaign – crossing TV, film and social media, as well as in classrooms across the globe – was estimated to have reached 3 billion people across the planet as the UN General Assembly formally adopted the goals in 2015.
 The campaign now counts among its key supporters the Bill & Melinda Gates Foundation, Pearson and the World Food Programme.

 The 17 global goals are ambitious, but we live in critically important and dangerous times.
 “If the goals are met, they ensure the health, safety and future of the planet for everyone on it,” says Project Everyone.
 “And their best chance of being met is if everyone on the planet is aware of them.”

 Gallie, who has worked with on Project Everyone since launch, has a career spanning business, politics and social purpose.
-A former BBC marketing head and Downing Street aide, she spent four years running advertising agency Fallon, with roles supporting the likes of Sony Music, Camden’s Roundhouse and Comic Relief.
+A former BBC marketing head, she spent four years running advertising agency Fallon, with roles supporting the likes of Sony Music, Camden’s Roundhouse and Comic Relief.